 The Company attributes operating revenues by geographic region based upon the origin and destination of each flight segment.
 The Company's tangible assets consist primarily of flight equipment which is mobile across geographic markets and, therefore, has not been allocated.

-15. QUARTERLY FINANCIAL DATA (UNAUDITED)
+16. QUARTERLY FINANCIAL DATA (UNAUDITED)

-Unaudited summarized financial data by quarter for 2001 and 2000 (in millions):
+Unaudited summarized financial data by quarter for 2001 and 2000 (in millions, except per share amounts):